GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-05-27-maven-sheet.md

 #### Resources

 Resources indicate where the resources are.
 Default is src/main/resources.
-You can omit the resources section but not if you want to set 'filtering' to true for the src/main/resources or any other folder.
-With filtering, placeholders in configuration files found here will be replaced with their counterparts in pom, env, system and filter files.
+You can omit the resources section but not if you want to set 'filtering' to true for the src/main/resources or any other folder, because setting it to true must be done within ```<resource>``` With filtering, placeholders in configuration files found here will be replaced with their counterparts in pom, env, system and filter files.
 The resources section is already available in the super POM but without the filtering tag.
 As the default value of filtering is false, filtering is not enabled by default.

 ```
 		<resources>